cloudwalk/main/README.md

 - `encrypt_card` (Default 0: disable) - If 1 the PAN will be encrypted using 3DES injected keys to share between modules;
 - `emv_application` (Default "": disable) - Application that will be called after a EMV(insert card) input;
 - `attach_gprs_timeout` (Default "": disable) - timeout in miliseconds
+- `backlight_control` (Default "120": enable, seconds) - If enable ( > 0) perform backlight control and turn off the backlight based on the time in seconds of this parameter if any event happen, if disable (0) keep backlight always on.

 ## Setup